kalemaria/pycurv/README.md

    International Journal of Imaging Systems and Technology) and Mindboggle (Klein et al. 2017, PLoS Computational Biology)
  - error calculation module
- - integration and unit tests for the main curvaturia workflows and functions
+ - integration and unit tests for the main PyCurv workflows and functions
  - scripts for running the external software, getting curvatures and calculating errors from their output VTK files
  - a collection of plotting functions.